 The principal functions of all the Departments are as follows:

 - The Department of Defence The Department of Defence deals with the Integrated Defence Staff (IDS) and three Services and various Inter-Service Organisations.
 It is also responsible for the Defence Budget, establishment matters, defence policy, matters relating to Parliament, defence co-operation with foreign countries and co-ordination of all defence related activities.

 - The Department of Defence Production The Department of Defence Production is headed by a Secretary and deals with matters pertaining to defence production, indigenisation of imported stores, equipment and spares, planning and control of departmental production units of the Ordnance Factory Board and Defence Public Sector Undertakings (DPSUs).

-- The Department of Defence Research The Department of Defence Research and Development is headed by a Secretary.
+- The Department of Defence Research and Development The Department of Defence Research and Development is headed by a Secretary.
 Its function is to advise the Government on scientific aspects of military equipment and logistics and the formulation of research, design and development plans for equipment required by the Services.

 - The Department of Ex-Servicemen Welfare The Department of Ex-Servicemen Welfare is headed by a Secretary and deals with all resettlement, welfare and pensionary matters of Ex-Servicemen.